zandero/gatekeeper/README.md

 This project aim is to assist fellow woodworkers in creating their own cost-effective automated blast gates.

-## Operation
+> **NOTE: This is quite an involved build.**
+> Apart from the hardware, you will also need:
+> - to 3D print some parts (or design your own)
+> - Solder and connect all parts together
+> - Measure current/voltage of the stepper motor drivers to trim them
+> - Modify the main.cpp code to fit your setup (see below)

+# How does it work / operation
+The Arduino board
-- Monitor the operating status of machines through a current measuring sensor.
+- Monitors the operating status of machines through a current measuring sensor.
-- Activate/deactivate the relevant gate(s) based on the specific machine in use.
+- Activates/deactivates the relevant blast gate(s) based on the specific machine in use - i.e. signals the stepper motors to open/close a gate.
 - Maintain the gate(s) in the opened or closed position until another machine is powered on.

 ## Capabilities